nirekr/hdp-capability-registry-api/README.md

 # hdp-capability-registry-api

 ## Description
-This repository contains the source code for the capability registry API.
-This API exposes the interface through which a consumer or provider interacts with the capability registry.
-The interactions are register or unregister (provider) and list the capability of other providers (consumer).
+Use this API as a consumer or provider to expose the interface for interaction with the capability registry.
+Interaction means how the other services (provider or consumer) can use the API to register/unregister themselves or list the capabilities of other providers.
 The API is written in JSD and generates a JAVA API.

 ## Documentation
 You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io][documentation].